 Links on Android Authority may earn us a commission.
 Learn more.

 Here are all 5 YouTube apps and what they do

 We also have a more in-depth breakdown of all of YouTube’s services here and a tutorial on the difference between YouTube Premium and YouTube Music Premium here.
-Both articles are at the link in case you want some extra reading.
+Both links give you more in-depth reading about YouTube and its premium services.

 Some YouTube apps we no longer include on this list include:

 - YouTube Gaming was shut down in May of 2019